H-Freax/VMEvalKit/vmevalkit/eval/README.md

    - Add detailed comments for edge cases

 2. **For GPT-4O Evaluation:**
-   - Adjust `max_frames` based on video length
-   - Use lower temperature (0.1-0.3) for consistency
    - Monitor API costs for large experiments
+   - Results are deterministic with low temperature (0.1)
+   - Check frame extraction quality for debugging

 3. **General:**
    - Run evaluations after all inference is complete
    - Compare human and GPT-4O results for validation
-   - Export summaries for further analysis
+   - Use `python examples/run_evaluation.py --help` for all options